What’s Cooking: Community meals this week

 (WNDU) - What’s cooking in Michiana this week?
 Our reporting partners at the South Bend Tribune tell us where you can find meals in the community.

-This week features a wide variety of tastes, including chicken tetrazzini, fried fish, and more!
+This week features a wide variety of tastes, including stuffed pork chops, chicken strips, and craft beer!

 Submit your event to Cheryl Morey, Newsroom, South Bend Tribune, 635 S. Lafayette Blvd., Suite 138, South Bend, IN 46601; or email cmorey@sbtinfo.com.
 Deadline is Thursday prior at noon.
 Please check with the venue for any cancellations.